Freedom of Information

 - Medical records – your own or of another person with consent

-- Documents regarding the activities and services of WHCG.
-The types of documents that WHCG maintains includes:
+- Documents regarding the activities and services of GHH.
+The types of documents that GHH maintains includes:

 - policy, procedures and standards